The Top Four Cigar Rituals and Traditions

 There are many good reasons to fire up a stogie in the yard.
 Yet, folks like me would argue that a real enthusiast doesn’t need a reason at all.
 Why can’t the cigar be the reason?
 Still, there are some occasions that demand a good smoke.
 Take cigar rituals and traditions, for example.
 They have carried good cigars through the years and given plenty of aficionados even more reasons to smoke.
 Think new babies, young newlyweds, that big business deal you’ve been working on for months and more.

 There is a delightful nostalgia to the notion that some cigars can be more than momentary pleasures.
 When enjoyed under specific circumstances, cigars grow into a tradition or ritual.
-So, here they are: the top four cigar rituals to give you even more reasons to kick back with a good smoke.
+So, here are the top four cigar rituals to give you even more reasons to kick back with a good smoke.

 The Victory Cigar

 The origin of tobacco smoking is attributed to the Native peoples of North and South America.
 But, it was the Spanish who brought the plant back to Europe.
-From there, it developed a following among upperclass merchants and statesmen.
+From there, it developed a following among upper-class merchants and statesmen.

 The Status Cigar

-Over the next few centuries, cigar smoking became known as something only the well-to-do could afford.
+Over the next few centuries, cigar-smoking became known as something only the well-to-do could afford.
 This changed after tobacco was commercial-grown and harvested.
 Yet, you can still find a few celebrities and businessmen who keep an unlit cigar dangling from their mouths.
 The reason is for none other than to flex their social standing.

 Philosophically, I tend to side more with the Northern English noblemen of the late twentieth century.
 It was then that some gentleman cigar smokers took to the habit of removing the band from their cigar.
 For them, it was the act of flourishing the brand (and the price) into something of a social faux-pas.